 - You can save good content for later: Pocket is a great app to save info for later.
 You can cache it.

-- Mobile phones mean consumption in dead time: Use pocket (when no internet connection) and read on the train, toilet etc. You will be amazed how much dead time you have
+- Mobile phones mean consumption in dead time: Use pocket (when no internet connection) and read on the train, toilet etc. You will be amazed at how much dead time you have

 - Share great content: If you find and read great stuff, share it on twitter, FB, LI etc. It’s useful to build your online brand.
 Just read it first, no one likes people who just spam stuff they didn’t read, seriously.